-Sky arrived at Penny Lane Foal Rescue as a three week old orphaned foal following a vicious, nearly life-threatening, attack by a a pack of dogs.
+Sky arrived at Penny Lane Foal Rescue as a three-week-old orphaned foal following a vicious, nearly life-threatening, attack by a pack of dogs.
 He was featured in the Albuquerque Journal "Better Days for a Horse Determined to Live"(June 8, 2019).
 His wounds were numerous and severe, and he required around-the-clock, intensive care throughout the entire summer to help him heal.

 As the months passed, Sky's wounds began to heal and he displayed increased energy and athleticism.
 Once healed, he was introduced to the rest of the herd and began his foundation skills training.
-At 8 months of age, Sky is a very healthy, active, soon-to-be-gelded colt.
+At 1.5 years old, Sky is a very healthy, active, gelded colt.
 He loves to run and play with his herd mates.
 He is halter trained, leads, backs up, stands for farrier and grooming, and is very intelligent.
-He stands at over 13 hands and 600 pounds, and has a fun, spirited personality, as well as beautiful conformation and coloring.
+He stands at nearly 14.3 hands and 650 pounds, and has a fun, spirited personality, as well as beautiful conformation and coloring.
 Sky is available for adoption following his gelding.